 Decks are usually attached to private homes or businesses.
 That means the home or business owner is responsible for the construction of the deck and the safety of the guests they invite onto the deck.
 Even if a property owner hires contractors to build the deck, the property owner could be liable.

 In cases where a deck collapsed due to poor construction, we might demand damages from the property owner and whoever built the deck.
 However, some property owners rent or lease out their decks for private parties, and the hosts allow too many people onto the deck, which overloads it and causes a collapse.
 In that case, we may be able to hold the property owner or party host accountable.

-Our deck collapse accident attorneys will look at all the circumstances leading to the incident.
+Our Savannah deck collapse accident lawyers will look at all the circumstances leading to the incident.
 Anywhere we find evidence of negligence, we demand damages from the negligent party.

 For a free legal consultation with a deck collapse accident lawyer serving Savannah, call 404-214-2001

 How We Prove Negligence Caused Your Deck Collapse Accident

 Personal injury laws cover deck collapse accidents in Georgia.
 Our lawyers can help prove the injuries you suffered in the collapse meet Georgia’s personal injury standard for negligence.
 The first element of that standard is the “duty of care,” which means anyone who invites people onto their premises has a legal obligation to take reasonable measures to ensure their safety.